JamesMGreene/node-gcph-client/README.md

 ## Release History
+ - 1.5.7: Published to NPM on 2013-03-15
+    - Fixed a bug with not getting all the issues when there are more than 1000 (due to Google overriding the URL).
+Still need to do the same for comments.
  - 1.5.6: Published to NPM on 2013-03-15
     - Fixed a bug/vulnerability with the `author` field.
  - 1.5.5: Published to NPM on 2013-03-04.